-Here is a lovely 2010 Sancerre white wine, opening with notes of white flowers and citrus fruits, very delicious, with a very refined, elegant, and long palate that delights with its freshness and minerality.
-Everything Sancerre is here!
+Here is a lovely 2010 white Sancerre, opening with notes of white flowers and citrus, offering a rich, indulgent aroma, and a very refined, elegant, and long finish that delights with its freshness and minerality.
+It’s the essence of Sancerre!

 Buy your Vacheron wines at the best price in a private sale!